ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 #### Memory allocation best practices
 {: #troubleshooting-step9-best}

-* WiredTiger cache should be 50% of available RAM (default)
+* The WiredTiger cache should be 50% of available RAM (default).
-* Leave sufficient memory for OS and other processes
+* Leave sufficient memory for OS and other processes.
-* Monitor swap usage (should be minimal)
+* Monitor swap usage (should be minimal).

 ### Step 10: Review write concern and read preference settings